Dogs: Our amazing four-legged friends of course.

 *Anytime you are working with foxtails, wear gloves, long pants, long sleeves, and boots, and remove all barbs from any equipment before carrying it back into your garage/home.

 There are going to be many times when you are out and about and spot foxtails.
-In these moments it will helpful to ask your dog to Leave It, Come, or Heel.
+In these moments it will be helpful to ask your dog to Leave It, Come, or Heel.

 If you need help teaching your dog these behaviors, check out my dog training classes and/or private dog training options.